mirsadraee/mirsadraee/README.md

 Welcome to my GitHub page!

 - Holds a PhD Degree in Mechanical Engineering from the University of Stuttgart, with expertise in Thermodynamics and Thermal Engineering.
-- Research & Development Engineer with 10+ years of experience in the automotive industry
+- Research & Development Engineer with 10+ years of experience in the automotive industry.
-- Currently specializing in the development of Thermomanagement Control Systems for BEVs
+- Currently specializing in the development of Thermomanagement Control Systems for BEVs.
-- Proficient in developing complete thermal system models and coolant/refrigerant circuits models for BEVs
+- Proficient in developing complete thermal system models and coolant/refrigerant circuits models for BEVs.
-- Skilled in cross-domain modeling and simulation tools for coolant, refrigerant, and air systems
+- Skilled in development of cross-domain modeling and simulation tools e.g. for coolant, refrigerant, and air systems.
-- Proficient in DevOps, simulations, CI/CD pipelines, data analytics, Jenkins, data science.
+- Proficient in Azure Cloud DevOps, Data Science and Data Analytics, CI/CD pipelines & ETL.
-- GitHub page showcases coding projects, open-source contributions, and valuable resources
+- GitHub page showcases coding projects, open-source contributions, and valuable resources.
 <br/>